Michael A. Taylor Player Props: Twins vs. Athletics

-The Minnesota Twins, including Michael A. Taylor (.333 on-base percentage in past 10 games, 74 points above season-long percentage), battle starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 7:07 PM ET.
+After going 2-for-5 with a home run and two RBI in his last game, Michael A. Taylor and the Minnesota Twins take on the Oakland Athletics (who will hand the ball to JP Sears) at 4:07 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-1) against the Athletics.
+In his last game, he strung together two hits (going 2-for-5 with a home run and two RBI) against the Athletics.

 Michael A. Taylor Game Info & Props vs. the Athletics